sambuaneesh/osn-mp3/README.md

 2. **Coffee Wastage:**
    - Coffee wastage is determined by customers who leave without their order due to exceeding tolerance.
    - The count of wasted coffees is displayed at the end of the simulation.

+## Assumptions
+- When Customer leaves the cafe, the Barista doesnt quit but still completes the order.
+- Once the Customer arrives, no matter if his tolerence exceeds or not, Barista will still complete the order.
+So that means, Barista completes the order even when customer leaves before Barista starting the order.

 ___